brianspiering/llm_examples/readme.md

-Applied Examples of Large language models (LLM)
+Applied Examples of Large Language Models (LLM)
 ---------

 LLM are incrediblely poweful and pratical.
 Here are examples of common applied usecases.